MHA in the News

 Starting out 2023 with Regular spots on WREB radio

 With their offices literally right next door to MHA’s building, WREB, Greencastle and Putnam County’s radio station with the largest listenership for our area, has graciously invited us to monthly interviews the fourth Thursday of every month.
 We are thrilled with having a recurring opportunity to speak about timely mental health topics.
-Check out our first two for 2023:
+Check out our most recent podcast below:

 Exciting new service available – 988